 - Need to improve pupil outcomes while reducing workload for teachers

-Finally, Ofsted have shifted their focus to the curriculum.
-Therefore, changes to teaching of English need to be embedded across the curriculum.
+Finally, Ofsted has shifted its focus to the curriculum.
+Therefore, changes to the teaching of English need to be embedded across the curriculum.

 In EYFS progress is rapid from significantly low starting points.
 GLD for 2017 was 62%.
 Although boys’ writing continues to improve, 52% (2016) to 57% (2017), it remains an area of concern as it was the lowest area of development for 2017.
 Disadvantaged pupils’ writing increased by 12% this year: 44% (2016) to 56% (2017) but again will remain a focus.
 As a result, the project will need to address these areas specifically and teaching and learning will be monitored against them.